Skip to main content

 Space Docs

 Spaces can be seen as folders within a workspace.
-These are where docs are managed and organized within a specific workspace.
+These are where docs are managed and organised within a specific workspace.
 You can create multiple spaces within one workspace, and each doc can only exist in one space at a time.
-Docs can be moved from spaces to spaces or even into a project.
+Docs can be moved between spaces or even into a project.

 Project Docs